 Responsibilities of Students 3

 Summary of Steps Required in Earning the Degree of Doctor of Education (College

 Teaching of an Academic Subject) (Ed.D.
 CTAS) 4

 Requirements for the Degree of Doctor of Education in the College Teaching of an

 Academic Subject 5

-Office of Doctoral Studies 5
+Office of Doctoral Studies

 Administration of the Ed.D.
-Degree in Teachers College 5
+Degree in Teachers College

-Degree Audit 5
+Degree Audit/Degree Works

-Multiple Degree Requirements 5
+Multiple Degree Requirements

+En Passant Degrees

 Department and Academic Program 6

-Academic Advisor 6
+Academic Advisor

-Graduate Credit in Advanced Columbia University Undergraduate Courses 6
+Graduate Credit in Advanced Columbia University Undergraduate Courses

-Transfer of Credits (from Outside Institutions) 6
+Transfer of Credits (from Outside Institutions)

 Minimum Course Requirements and "R" Credit 7

-Program of Study 7
+Program of Study

-Major Field Requirements 7

 Nonmajor (or Broad and Basic Course) Requirements 7

-Teaching Requirements 8
+Teaching Requirements

-Continuous Registration Requirement 8
+Continuous Registration Requirement

-Program Plan (via Degree Audit) 8
+Program Plan

-Requirements for Certification 8
+Requirements for Certification

-Courses and Grades in Relation to Certification 9
+Courses and Grades in Relation to Certification

-Certification Examination 9
+Certification Examination

+Certification

-Certification 9
+Period of Certification

+Obligation for Continuous Enrollment 10

-10
+Exemptions 10

-8 10
+Leave of Absence 10

-11

-11
+Waiver

-12
+Personal Exemption 12

-$\mathbf{I}$ 13
+Doctoral Pass (DP) Grade after Certification 13

-13
+Extension of Certification 13

-14

-14

-14
+Six Months' Extension

+Extension for Exceptional Hardship

+The Dissertation

-15
+Research Competency 15

-15
+Dissertation Seminar 15

-Dissertation Committee 15
+Dissertation Committee

-1 8 16

-17
+Dissertation Proposal Hearing

-Review of Progress 17
+Review of Progress 16

-17 20
+Intention to Defend the Dissertation and Application for the Dissertation Defense 16

+Depositing Final Copies of the Dissertation 19

-20 20
+Abstract 20

+Award of the Degree 20

-e 20
+Readmission 20

-21 21
+Reinstatement 21

-∠ 1

 Appendix A - General Residence Requirements (Minimum Point Requirements for

-1 0 22
+Multiple Degrees 22

-Appendix B - Foreign Language Proficiency Requirements 23